 Please add your e mail address in the box at the foot of this page to receive further posts about my walks in Beds, Herts and Bucks; my ongoing Birthday Pilgrimage along the Hertfordshire Way; walking in Dorset and my trek along The Ridgeway National Trail.

-My book about my experiences along The Pilgrims’ Way, “The Woman Who Walked Through Fear” will be published shortly by Sitting Duck Press.
+My book about my experiences along The Pilgrims’ Way, “The Woman Who Walked Through Fear” has now been published by Sitting Duck Press.
 I am also available to give talks about my experiences along The Pilgrims’ Way.
+Further details are available by subscribing to this blog by clicking here or e mailing me at email@example.com